Dmytro Kuleba

-Kuleba is one of the youngest senior-diplomats in Ukraine's history.
-He previously worked as Deputy Prime Minister of Ukraine for European and Euro-Atlantic Integration as well as Permanent Representative of Ukraine to the Council of Europe between 2016 and 2019.
+The youngest foreign affairs minister in Ukraine's history (after Arseniy Yatsenyuk), he previously worked as Deputy Prime Minister of Ukraine for European and Euro-Atlantic Integration and Permanent Representative of Ukraine to the Council of Europe between 2016 and 2019.

-Biography
+On 4 September 2024, he resigned as Minister of Foreign Affairs amidst a cabinet shuffle.

+Early life

-Kuleba was born on April 19, 1981 in Ukraine's eastern city of Sumy, then part of the Soviet Union.
+Kuleba was born on 19 April 1981 in Sumy, in the then Ukrainian Soviet Socialist Republic of the Soviet Union.
 In 2003, he graduated with honors with a degree in International Law from the Institute of International Relations of the Taras Shevchenko National University of Kyiv.
-Kuleba subsequently obtained a Candidate of Sciences degree (equivalent to PhD) in Law in 2006.
+Kuleba subsequently obtained a Candidate of Sciences degree (the degree of Candidate of Sciences was replaced with the degree of Doctor of Philosophy (PhD)) in Law in 2006.

+Foreign officer (2003–2019)

 Kuleba has served in Ukraine's diplomatic service and the Ministry of Foreign Affairs since 2003.
-In 2013, he abandoned public service citing his disagreement with Ukraine's former president Viktor Yanukovych's course and chaired the UART Foundation for Cultural Diplomacy.

-He took active part in the Euromaidan protests in 2013–2014.
+He abandoned public service in 2013, citing his disagreement with Ukraine president Viktor Yanukovych's course, and chaired the UART Foundation for Cultural Diplomacy.
+He took an active part in the Euromaidan protests in 2013–2014.

 At the height of the early stages of the Russian invasion of Ukraine in 2014, Kuleba decided to return to the Ministry of Foreign Affairs as Ambassador-at-Large to launch strategic communications.
-He introduced the concepts of digital diplomacy, strategic communications, cultural diplomacy and public diplomacy into the Ministry’s work.
+He introduced the concepts of digital diplomacy, strategic communications, cultural diplomacy and public diplomacy into the Ministry's work.

+In 2016, Kuleba was appointed Permanent Representative of Ukraine to the Council of Europe.